Wolf, Casey call for gun violence reduction laws at federal, state levels

 Robert Woodke, of Uniontown, said America has a people problem, not a gun problem.

-“Gun laws don’t work because only law-abiding citizens follow the law, criminals don’t follow the law.
-If they’re gonna kill somebody, they’re probably gonna get a gun illegally, they’ll steal it or whatever.”
+“Gun laws don’t work because only law-abiding citizens follow the law.
+Criminals don’t follow the law.
+If they’re going to kill somebody, they’re probably gonna get a gun illegally.
+They’ll steal it, or whatever.”

-Wolf said he is happy to call a special session but wants further reassurance from democratic and republican leaders that an action will be taken, and the session won’t be called in vain.
+Wolf said he is happy to call a special session but wants further reassurance from Democratic and Republican leaders that action will be taken and the session won’t be called in vain.